FulfilledCovenant/CovEngineV2/BUILD_INSTRUCTIONS.md

 ### Building the Backend

-Before building the frontend, you need to build the backend:
+The backend can be built using either the provided batch script or manual commands.

+#### Using the Build Script (Recommended)

 1. Navigate to the `backend` directory
+2. Run the `build_final.bat` script
+3. Wait for the build process to complete

+The backend executable will be created at `backend/out_build/bin/Release/CEV2.exe`.

+#### Manual Build

+If you prefer to build manually, follow these steps:

+1. Navigate to the `backend` directory
-2. Create a build directory: `mkdir build && cd build`
+2. Create a build directory: `mkdir out_build && cd out_build`
-3. Generate build files with CMake: `cmake ..`
+3. Generate build files with CMake: `cmake -S .. -B . -G "Visual Studio 17 2022"`
 4. Build the project: `cmake --build . --config Release`

-The backend executable will be created at `backend/build/bin/Release/CEV2.exe`.
+Note: If you encounter "Error: could not load cache" issues, use the `-S` and `-B` flags as shown above to explicitly specify source and build directories.

 ### Building the Frontend